Your sector, our focus

 Many of the cases in our other Sectors have been for insurer clients or had some element of insurance.
 This includes indemnity or coverage disputes between insurers and insureds.

-- We advised the primary insurer of one of Australia’s largest construction companies in relation to a claim for alleged non-disclosure of material market information on losses sustained by the insured on a construction project.
+- advising the primary insurer of one of Australia’s largest construction companies in relation to a claim for alleged non-disclosure of material market information on losses sustained by the insured on a construction project.
 The matter was brought as a class representative action in the Federal Court of Australia, and involved the company and its directors/executives.
 The claim was later settled publicly for A$110m.

 ,and the claim was in excess of A$500m.

 We have provided advice on the International Group of P&I Clubs Pooling Agreement and reviewed various shipping related contracts for P&I cover.
 The firm also advises on insurance policy wordings, especially tightening language to minimise recurring claims.
+We have recently advised various clients on the effectiveness of their insurance portfolios including on market, mutual and self-insured arrangements.

 Commercial and corporate